Ashfaqur4988/react-ecommerce/README.md

 made the checkout page and edited some of the things that we wanted to change

 next we shall make the product details component then render it inside navbar in a new page named ProductDetailPage

+change the name of product list folder to product

+we copied a dummy data of products from the dummy JSON website then we changed the product list page to show the new data

+then created a new data.json in app folder and added the dummy data there for our fetching using a package name json server to create a dummy api installed it, started the server on port 8080 edited the productAPI file to fetch from the server